davebshow/aiogremlin/docs/index.rst

 aiogremlin
 ==========

-`aiogremlin` is a port of the official `Gremlin-Python` designed for integration with event loop based asynchronous Python networking libraries, including `asyncio`_, `aiohttp`_, and `tornado`_.
+`aiogremlin` is an asynchronous DSL based on the official `Gremlin-Python` GLV designed for integration with event loop based asynchronous Python networking libraries, including `asyncio`_, `aiohttp`_, and `tornado`_.
 It uses the `async/await` syntax introduced in `PEP 492`_, and is therefore Python 3.5+ only.

 `aiogremlin` tries to follow `Gremlin-Python` as closely as possible both in terms of API and implementation.
-It is regularly rebased against the official Apache Git repository, and will be released according to the `TinkerPop`_ release schedule.
+It is released according to the `TinkerPop`_ release schedule.

 Note that this *NOT* an official Apache project component, it is a *THIRD PARTY PACKAGE!*